keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ??? info "Cross Site Scripting Solution"
     1. Create a new rule named **matchXSS** and for **If a request** choose **matches at least one of the statements (OR)**.
 Add statements:
         1. all query parameters, contains xss injection attacks, url decode
-        2. body, contains xss injection attacks, html enity decode and url decode
+        2. body, contains xss injection attacks, html entity decode and url decode
         4. header, cookie (_type manually_), contains xss injection attacks, url decode
         5. Click on **Add Rule** and then click **Save**
     2.	**Edit** the rule, click the **Rule JSON editor** and note the structure and syntax of the rule logic.